Jonathan Sherman

 That’s the proverbial question in New York — and for me, it’s a two-part answer.
 By night, I’m in the music industry as the CEO and founder of Return Records, a distributed label with The Orchard and Sony Music.
 We focus on analog and retro-inspired sounds across house, pop, and rock, with the goal of becoming the Motown of the digital era.
 The label supports artists through live performance opportunities, publishing administration, music distribution, community building, and production.

-By day, I’m a Change Manager and Digital Experience Specialist at the World Economic Forum.
-My work there is about reimagining user experiences for the Forum’s digital products and helping drive adoption of AI tools among staff and contractors.
+By day, I’m a Change Manager and Digital Experience Specialist at an international organization.
+My work there is about reimagining user experiences for their digital products and helping drive adoption of AI tools among staff and contractors.
 It’s a balance of innovation and artistry — and both sides feed each other in surprising ways.

 Who or what do you draw inspiration from?